Did you know that some parasites are Zoonotic, meaning they can be transmitted to humans?

 If there has been a lapse in your pet’s heartworm prevention, they must be tested for the disease before preventative can be administered.
 Heartworm preventatives will not cure and infected animal, your pet will require veterinary treatment to cure them of heartworm.
 Treatment is costly and comes with various health risks, which is why prevention is key!

-Please give us a contact us to book an appointment or to discuss heartworm prevention for your pet.
+Please contact us to book an appointment or to discuss flea, tick, worm and heartworm prevention for your pet.